Which of the following is an advantage of sexual reproduction com... | Channels for Pearson+

 1

-Understand the key difference between sexual and asexual reproduction: Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single organism reproducing without the genetic input of another organism.
+Understand the key differences between sexual and asexual reproduction.
+Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single organism reproducing without the need for a mate.

-Consider the implications of genetic diversity: Sexual reproduction results in offspring with a mix of genetic material from both parents, leading to increased genetic diversity.
-This diversity can be beneficial for the survival of a species in changing environments.
+Consider the implications of genetic diversity.
+Sexual reproduction results in offspring with genetic variation due to the mixing of parental genes, which can be beneficial for adaptation and survival in changing environments.

-Evaluate the energy expenditure: Sexual reproduction typically requires more energy due to the need for finding a mate and the processes involved in mating and fertilization, whereas asexual reproduction is generally less energy-intensive.
+Evaluate the advantages of genetic diversity.
+Increased genetic diversity can lead to a population that is more resilient to diseases and environmental changes, as there is a higher chance that some individuals will possess traits that help them survive.

-Assess the reproduction rate: Asexual reproduction often allows for faster reproduction since it does not require the complex processes involved in sexual reproduction, such as finding a mate and fertilization.
+Compare the energy expenditure and reproduction rate.
+Asexual reproduction typically requires less energy and can occur more rapidly since it does not involve finding a mate or the complex processes of gamete formation and fertilization.

-Determine the necessity of a mate: Asexual reproduction does not require a mate, allowing organisms to reproduce independently, whereas sexual reproduction requires the presence of a mate to provide genetic material.
+Conclude that while asexual reproduction has benefits like faster reproduction and less energy expenditure, the increased genetic diversity from sexual reproduction is a significant advantage in terms of long-term survival and adaptability.

 Watch next